-Atlantic City is the only other municipality in New Jersey open to permitting consumption lounges, which must be based at a dispensary.
+Atlantic City is the only other New Jersey municipality open to permitting NJ consumption lounges.

 “We broke out the conditions for those two different areas, indoor and outdoor,” Ward began.

-An individual can only enter a lounge through the dispensary’s front door and lounges need to comply with ventilation regulations comparable to those imposed on cigar lounges.
+An individual can only enter a lounge through the dispensary’s front door.
+Lounges need to comply with ventilation regulations comparable to those imposed on cigar lounges.

-Furthermore, outdoor lounges must be fenced in to be hidden from public view, while outdoor roof lounges need to have a 50-foot buffer from any window on an adjacent building.
+Furthermore, outdoor lounges must be fenced in to be hidden from public view.
+Outdoor roof lounges need to have a 50-foot buffer from any window on an adjacent building.